CS50Hsinyu/School_District_Analysis/README.md

 * How is school summary affected:
   * Except Thomas High School, the rest school's information are the same as existing anlysis.
   * Thomas High School's school type, total students, total school budget are the same as existing anlysis.
-  * Thomas High School's Average Math score is the same as 83.4
+  * Thomas High School's Average Math score updates from 83.4 to 83.3
   * Thomas High School's Average Reading score updates from 83.8 to 83.9
   * Thomas High School's % Passing Math updates from 93.3 to 93.2
   * Thomas High School's % Passing Reading updates from 97.3 to 97